gorango/flowcraft/sandbox/3.parallel/README.md

 ## How It Works

-The implementation uses an `AsyncParallelBatchFlow` to process translation requests for all languages at the same time.
+The implementation uses an `ParallelBatchFlow` to process translation requests for all languages at the same time.

 ```mermaid
 graph TD